Curious about Improv?

 Our Classes and Courses

-Weekly drop-in sessions run every Wednesday evening in the Creche of the Maybury Centre from 7:30pm to 9:30pm.
+Weekly drop-in sessions with Pip Palmer run every Wednesday evening in the Creche of the Maybury Centre from 7:30pm to 9:30pm.
 Suitable for all abilities.
-Led by Pip Palmer. £18.50 on the door
+Led by Pip Palmer. £18.50 on the door.
+Bring a bottle of water because all that laughing is thirsty work!

-This course is perfect for those who have completed (A Bit More) Improv or an equivalent Level 2.
-We focus on specific skills including character, setting, relationship building and story arcs.
+Level #3 This course is perfect for those who have completed (A Bit More) Improv or an equivalent Level 2.
+We focus on specific skills including character, relationship building, status shifts, narrative tilts and story arcs.
+By the end of this course, you should know what it takes to make a scene a success, and feel confident in using a toolkit of skills to help you catapult your own scenes from 'hmm meh' to 'hell yeah!'
 Next course to run from Monday 15/09/2025.
 Led by Chris Rosser.
-Email us to register. £200
+Click the icon to book. £200